Kas-tle/java2bedrock.sh/README.md

 ```

 ## About
-The script has been updated to handle parent models.
-It will generate a single sprite sheet for all textures.
+The script has been updated to handle parent models and 2D items.
+It will generate a single sprite sheet for all textures used in 3D models, and copy over textures for 2D items individually.

 Your script and resource pack zip file must be in the same directory.
 Ensure that this zip file is properly setup.
 It should not have a root directory.
 Your resource pack must also be formatted correctly, to vanilla specifications.
 By default, this script will download the default assets in order to generate texture atlases in cases in which you have utilized those.
 If you wish to use different default assets, you may specify this at the beginning.
-However, you must ensure that the specified fallback pack has sufficient assets to supply any texture request from any predicate model or model in a predicate model's parental tree.
+The default pack will then be downloaded after your specified assets, with your specified assets taking precedence.
 As long as you provide valid JSON, the script should output something you can use.

 You may also specify an input bedrock pack to merge with the output assets produced by the converter.
 This should be in the same directory as the script and your input Java pack.
 Like the Java pack, ensure that it is compressed with no root folder.
 When prompted, type the file name of the input file, such as `example_rp.mcpack`.
 Merging of behavior packs is not currently supported.